 Kitchen Scrap Garden: Growing Pineapple

-Be warned, however, growing a pineapple plant can take time.
+Be warned, however, growing pineapple plants can take time.
 A replanted pineapple will take a minimum of two years before it begins to flower and fruit.
 Once it does, you’ll be blessed with delicious fruits that you can replant again and again!

 Purchase a Pineapple